 Processing a single JPEG image took a little over 1 minute.
 Processing a batch of 3 images took exactly three times as long as the software deals with one image at a time.

 In this world of instant gratification that we live in, having to wait more than a few seconds for anything can quickly become tedious for some.

 If I had one negative to say about Gigapixel AI and had to nitpick, it’s that I do wish it were a little faster.
 However, considering the end result and what the tool can actually achieve, it’s well worth the wait :-)

-For testing purposes, the images were converted in Lightroom to JPEGs with 1600 pixels on the long edge and a resolution of 72 pixels.
+For testing purposes for this Topaz Gigapixel review, the images were converted in Lightroom to JPEGs with 1600 pixels on the long edge and a resolution of 72 pixels.

 Considering my computer set up is somewhere between the minimum and recommended level of settings, I had absolutely no issues or lag in opening or editing images.

 It’s really a brilliantly simple piece of software, which anyone could master and use to achieve excellent results.